ChatScript/ChatScript/WIKI/PAPERS/ChatScript-Training.md

       (you age 23)
       ("The Wind and the Willows" author "Kenneth Grahame")

-* Represents internals using MEMBER and IS
+* Represents internals using member and is

       (black member ~colors) - CS representation of a concept (Laborador~1 is dog~2) - Wordnet relationship of word meanings